-The astounding results of a groundbreaking, scientific study just released, the first of its kind we know of, confirms a lot we’ve suspected about mainstream journalists.
+The astounding results of a groundbreaking, scientific study just released, the first of its kind we know of, confirm a lot we’ve suspected about mainstream journalists.

 Journalists are different than the rest of us.